Todd Hodne: Parole

 In 1986, Hodne came up for parole.
 Despite the objections of the Nassau County prosecutor who tried the case, who wrote a letter to the parole board of Eastern New York Correctional Facility, where he had been serving his sentence, detailing Hodne's rape spree once he returned to Wantagh from Pennsylvania, the parole board voted unanimously to release Hodne.
 He once again returned to Wantagh, where he got a job working for his family's home improvement company, and began seeing a therapist regularly.

 However, Hodne repeatedly violated the terms of his parole.
 He became addicted to crack cocaine, lost his job, and stopped attending his therapy sessions.
 He was evicted from his girlfriend's apartment in nearby Bethpage after the woman's landlord discovered he was living there, then left a rehabilitation center after a week.

 Murder

 On August 11, 1987, Hodne called for a taxi to pick him up at a White Castle restaurant in Huntington, New York.
-The driver was a man named Jeffrey Hirsch, who was married with four children and had moved back to Long Island to take care of his ill mother.
-Hirsch drove Hodne to a side street near the Walt Whitman Mall, where Hodne pulled a knife on him in an attempt to rob him.
-The two men fought, and in the course of the scuffle Hodne overpowered Hirsch and strangled him, breaking the hyoid bone in Hirsch's neck.

-After a resident called 911, Hodne ran from the scene and was eventually caught by a K9 unit.
-He concocted a story that he and Hirsch were going out trying to score drugs, which enabled him to be released on his own recognizance, and went back home.
-His parole officer, Lenny Smith, later dropped by to check on him, and Hodne told him the same story.
-Hodne's brother, however, suspected he was lying and told the officer as much.
+Hodne attempted to rob the driver with a knife, then strangled him.